-Time designing for you: We’re designing something specifically for you… not mass produced for everyone… but just for you.
-This involves time researching, thinking, drawing, model making, discussion and developing.
+Designing for you: We’re designing something specifically for you… not mass produced for everyone… but just for you.
+This involves researching, thinking, drawing, model making, discussion and design development.

-Time making for you: Nothing is readymade.
-Nothing is taken off the shelf!
+Making for you: Nothing is ready-made.
+Nothing is taken off the shelf.
 Every part of your piece of jewellery is originally made from scratch, just for you.
 It’s not made overseas, it’s made here in the UK.
 How simple or complex a design is to make will have an affect on price.